wrathematics/coop/README.md

 }
 ```

-We note that while this implementation is reasonably "clock efficient", it is very memory wasteful compared to the implementation in **fastco** (and for much larger data sizes, the implementation in **fastco** will dominate).
+We note that while this implementation is reasonably "clock efficient", it is very memory wasteful compared to the implementation in **coop** (and for much larger data sizes, the implementation in **coop** will dominate).

 ```r
 library(compiler)